goeh/grails-sequence-generator/README.md

 The starting number when a sequence is first initialized.
 The name is the name of the sequence (simple name of the domain class).

     sequence.Customer.start = 1001

+**sequence.flushInterval** (default 60)

+This configuration parameter is only available when using the *DefaultSequenceGenerator*.
+It specifies the number of seconds to wait before flushing in-memory sequence counters to disk.

 ## @SequenceEntity